Dr. Nasima Selim

 Termine n.V. über Email

-10th May 2019 - 9th May 2022 Research Associate at the Institute of Social and Cultural Anthropology, FU Berlin
+10th May 2019 - 9th May 2022 Research Associate (post-doc) with Teaching Duties at the Institute of Social and Cultural Anthropology, FU Berlin

-October 2017- June 2018 Research Associate at the Institute of Social and Cultural Anthropology, FU Berlin
+October 2017- June 2018 Research Associate with Teaching Duties at the Institute of Social and Cultural Anthropology, FU Berlin

 January-December 2005 Senior Medical Officer.
-Monon Psychiatric Hospital, Dhaka, Bangldesh
+Monon Psychiatric Hospital, Dhaka, Bangladesh

 Awards and Scholarship